LiskArchive/lisk-legacy-docs/start.md

 Currently, the official implementations of the Lisk protocol are [Lisk Core](../lisk-core/introduction.md) and [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md), which are written in Javascript and Typescript.

-## The Lisk ecosystem
+## Lisk products

-The Lisk Ecosystem consists of a set of modular software products that provide developers with all the tools they need to develop their own custom blockchain applications.
-It also consists of software that is needed to maintain and monitor the Lisk Main network.

 Tool                                                         | Description
 ------------------------------------------------------------ | --------------------------------------------------
+[Lisk SDK](../lisk-sdk/introduction.md) |  Set of modular software products that provide developers with all the tools they need to develop their own custom blockchain applications.
-[Lisk SDK](../lisk-sdk/introduction.md) > [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md) | Modular set of building blocks with specific blockchain related functionality.
+[Lisk SDK](../lisk-sdk/introduction.md) > [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md) | Modular set of building blocks with specific, blockchain-related, functionality.
-[Lisk SDK](../lisk-sdk/introduction.md) > [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md)   | JS library for interacting with the network.
+[Lisk SDK](../lisk-sdk/introduction.md) > [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md)   | Set of libraries implementing Lisk protocol, contains all of the cryptography tools you may need to implement Lisk network interactions into your application.
-[Lisk SDK](../lisk-sdk/introduction.md) > [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md) | CLI-tool to interact with the network.
+[Lisk SDK](../lisk-sdk/introduction.md) > [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md) | Command line tool to interact with the network and maintain a node.
-[Lisk Hub](../lisk-hub/introduction.md)                      | UI for users to interact with the network, e.g. to manage their accounts, or to send or receive tokens.
+[Lisk Hub](../lisk-hub/introduction.md)                      | Lisk wallet and UI tool for users to interact with the network, e.g. to manage their accounts, send or receive tokens or vote for delegates.
 [Lisk Core](../lisk-core/introduction.md)                    | The software needed to run a node on the Lisk Mainchain.
 [Lisk Service](../lisk-service/introduction.md)              | Extended API interface for Lisk nodes and the extended network.